RyanClementsHax/notes/cloud/aws/aws.md

   - technical support
 - resource tags
   - can add to lots of stuff that helps with classification, identification, etc
+- storage devices
+  - when decommissioned, they are destroyed in accordance with industry-standard practices

 ## Regions
 - distinct geographic area